sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 ----

+The End of the Line.

+Most discussions and arguments made their way here eventually.

+A cafe and parlour situated in the previously unused basements of the studio, the owls that ran this establishment for the staff of Dead Bird Studio took pride in having created a gathering place for all.
+It was almost considered a second home for some, a cosy atmosphere away from the monotony above.

+Disregarding the events of a previous timeline, of course.

+And here, tucked away in the corner of the parlour was DJ Grooves, awaiting his coffee break guest.

 "What is it this time, Grooves?"
 The Conductor growled as he entered the boardroom.
 "I'm *so close* to bein' done with our movie!"

 "I know, I know.
 Lock the door.
 I'll be quick, darlin'."
 DJ Grooves gestured to a seat by him.
 "I just want to check up on you, to be perfectly honest.
 After yesterday and... well, everything."

 "Well, I'm *fine*.
 Just shook up."
 Conductor's voice showed exasperation, as if Grooves was *far* from the first to ask if he was 'okay' today.
 There was a soft click as the lock engaged, and the Conductor eyed the penguin warily as he took his seat.
 "It's been a mad coupl'a months, and yet... 'tis as if a rotten nightmare."

-"We'll take it though, right?"
+"We'll take it, right?"

 "Oh fer sure."

 "But that's... not all I'm asking about."

 Grooves lifted his glasses away from his face, setting them down on the table.
 "I mean...
 It was about this time, the last go around that you became... different, to forgo a more appropriate term.
 How did the next few weeks go?
-Becoming more self-centered, feeding into some of your worse characteristics, right up to and after the Bird Movie Awards presentation... leading up to you *pulling a knife* on your star, and almost... eurgh... splattering her all over the walls of the basement."
+Becoming more self-centered, feeding into some of your worst characteristics, right up to and after the Bird Movie Awards presentation... leading up to you *pulling a knife* on your star, and almost... eurgh... splattering her all over the walls of the basement."

 "Don't remind me," Conductor spat, his features contorted in disgust.
 "Never thought I coulda sunk so low."